aniket-dev30/food-ordering-backend/README.md

 * MANAGER → can checkout & cancel
 * MEMBER → can only create orders

+---

 ## 🌍 Country Restriction

-Users can only access restaurants in their assigned country.
+Users can only access restaurants within their assigned country.

+---

 ## ⚙️ Setup